 How to Watch the 2020 E!
 People's Choice Awards on TV and Online

-Its about to go down!
+It's about to go down!
 The 2020 E!
-People's Choice Awards are just a few days away on Sunday, Nov.
-15. All of your favorite performers, actors, reality stars and more are will be...
+People's Choice Awards place on Sunday, Nov.
+15. All of your favorite performers, actors, reality stars and more are will be honored with some...

 More in www.eonline.com